ADBeveridge/raider/src/README.md

  - This is simply a control window for the `GSettings` file.
 It's preferences regard the options that are passed to the `shred` executable.

 ## Window
+ - `RaiderWindow` handles drag-and-drop.
+It converts the list of files dragged in and converts it to `GList` and sends it to its file loader.
+ - `raider_window_open_files` is the file loader.
+It takes a `GList` of `GFile`s from the callee.
+It runs its internal worker function `raider_window_open_files_thread` asynchronously, which in turn calls a function that opens a single `GFile`.
+That function runs tests on that file, and if it passes, a `RaiderFileRow` is created and added to the window.

 ## File Row
+ -

 ## Shred Backend